lucaschirruINAF/SRT-Documentation/antenna.rst

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.

-Note: for this call, only total intensity is offered for spectroscopic observations with SARDARA (no spectro-polarimetry).
-Instead for continuum observations, polarization is available in C and K-bands (but not L-band).
+Note: for this call, only total intensity is offered for observations in spectral line mode with SARDARA.
+Instead for continuum observations, the spectro-polarimetric observing mode has been tested for C and K bands, but not for L-band.

 Calibration
 ===========